1329154840/my-vps/set_up.md

 vim /etc/shadowsocks/config.json
 ## ...
 # set up your server here
+# remember to put your port in whitelist if enabled ufw
 ## ...

 # we use systemctl to keep the server runs backend